-Compared to copper, aluminum is susceptible to bending, breaking, and deformity.
+- The material is soft and easily fatigued.
+Compared to copper, aluminum is susceptible to bending, breaking, and deforming.
 When aluminum wires break down internally, they can start resisting the electrical “flow” and simply build up heat — think of a water hose with a kink in it.

-Moisture corrodes aluminum, and exposure to oxygen can cause aluminum wires to deteriorate.
-Even extreme temperatures cause aluminum wires to expand or contract, making connections iffy.
+- Aluminum is vulnerable to oxygen, moisture, and temperature.
+Moisture can negatively affect aluminum, and exposure to oxygen can cause aluminum wires to deteriorate or to develop iron oxide, which holds in heat and increases the possibility that the wire will overheat and pose a fire risk.
+Extreme temperatures may cause aluminum wires to expand or contract, thereby making connections iffy.

+- Vibration can cause aluminum to disconnect.
 The nature of electricity causes a vibration, and the dainty nature of aluminum means vibration is more extreme.
 Over time, this can mean loose connections.

 |Updating electrical service panel||$1,300 – $3,000|

-|Adding new circuits, outlets, and switches||$100 – $150 each|
+|Adding new circuits, outlets, and switches||$100 – $150+ each|

 |Permits and inspections||$200 – $900|

-Navigating a sale when you have aluminum wiring
+Navigating a sale when you have aluminum wiring in a house

 Header Image Source: (Yaroslav Muzychenko / Unsplash)